 The OIA stipulates that It is important to provide comprehensive education for all students on what constitutes the use of unfair means.
 This can be particularly important for international students who may come from different academic traditions.
 Students receive a lot of information when they begin their higher education studies and it is good practice for providers to repeat unfair means education, and to reinforce messages about academic integrity, at appropriate points throughout their programmes.

-Study skill sessions should:
+Study skill sessions should cover:

-- how to reference text correctly and other aspects of good academic practice;
+- how to reference text correctly;

 - whether (and when) extensive paraphrasing might amount to plagiarism;

 - whether reproducing memorised text in an exam amounts to plagiarism;